 - Avoiding conflict-of-interest (see above) and other means of corruption.

 - Applying the police code to police officers in the same way as the public.

 - To apply due care and consideration to the circumstances of each case and not to unfairly treat members of the public.
 Compassion is not something that police officers should jettison to one side.
 It can and does play a much-needed role.

 By applying these principles into practice, police officers meet one of their core, fundamental officer duties.

 Passing the police officer exam is just the first step.
 After that, officers face the real-life consequences of their career decision.

 It’s often a highly pressurized environment that carries significant daily risks and health hazards.
 Police officers have a duty to be prepared for these risks.
-Officers are expected to have a bulletproof mental constitution that allows them to respond to dangers within the community; the ability to protect members of the public who are unable to discharge this duty.
+Officers are expected to have a bulletproof mental shield that allows them to respond to dangers within the community; the ability to protect members of the public who are unable to discharge this level of skill.